 Click the button above or below to register and secure your spot!

-Once registered, you will receive FULL ACCESS and all exclusive seminar materials from Bernard Baars and @BAARSLAB, including:
+Once registered, you will receive FULL ACCESS and all exclusive seminar materials from @BAARSLAB, including:

 Purchase any edition of the book *On Consciousness: Science and Subjectivity - Updated Works on Global Workspace Theory by Bernard Baars from your favorite online bookseller (links provided) - our guide for the seminar.

-Also invited are Presenters and Attendees of the SCS Conference 2019 “Consciousness & Spirit II” hosted by Yale Divinity School.
+Presenters & Attendees of SCS Conference 2019 “Consciousness & Spirit II” hosted by Yale Divinity School welcome!

 Bernie Baars’ newest book On Consciousness: Science & Subjectivity - Updated Works on Global Workspace Theory is a compendium for everything he has written -- and the guide to our seminar discussions.